 Equipoise from a conflict science perspective

 CSI’s Conflict Model points out, from the perspective of information processing, how clients often have a biased view of their situation.
 This involves an information processing bias where certain types of information is not being considered.
-Sometimes this is described as involving the defensive exclusion or defensive over-attribution of certain classes of information.
+Sometimes this is described as involving the defensive exclusion or defensive over-reliance on certain classes of information.
 The client may not be considering all the relevant rules, the broader context of the situation, other people’s feelings and needs, or even their own true needs.
-They may be relying primarily on their feelings, or on a too-narrow rule set (“When they do the crime they do the time!”
+They may be relying primarily on their feelings, or on platitudes offering a too-narrow rule set (“When they do the crime they do the time!”
 “She had an affair, she doesn’t deserve anything!”).
 When lawyers buy into the client’s view and fail to pause to consider what information the client may be excluding, distorting, or over-relying on, they can expose themselves and their clients to risk.

 Two common types of information processing bias

 When clients use cognitively-based self-protective strategies (sometimes called defense mechanisms), they are at risk of over-focusing on a too-narrow set of rules, and expecting others will follow the same rule set as they do.
 They may also be at risk of putting a desire to care for others ahead of caring for their own needs, so their needs are excluded from their information processing.
 And, they may have a strong sense of self-reliance which makes it difficult to consider compromise and protection of self and progeny.